BYU-CS-260/debugging-javascript/README.md

 # Debugging in JavaScript

 Debugging is hard.
 And frustrating.
-Debugging web application is even harder because errors could occur in either the front end or the back end.

 Various version of this adage can be found online:

 ```
 The five stages of debugging: